 What is the author's purpose?
 Who is the intended audience?

 Some of the databases will tell you how to cite the sources you have found, but they are not always correct.
 Use one of these resources to make sure you get it right!

-Ask at the Information Desk, 2nd Floor North, for the complete print guides for APA, MLA, or other citation styles.
+Ask at the Library Service Desk for the complete print guides for APA, MLA, or other citation styles.